z3nz/my-jsql/README.md

 ```

 ### .u(data)
-Pass an object of the data you want to update, with the keys being the table columns.
+Pass an object of the data you want to `UPDATE`, with the keys being the table columns.

 ```javascript
 // UPDATE users SET first='Jane' WHERE id=1